Muhamed4/Data_Structure-Algorithms/README.md

         - push(element) : Addint element at the top of the stack.
         - pop() : pop the top element of the stack.
         - top() : return the top element of the stack.

+- [Queue (Circular Array Base Implementation)](https://github.com/Muhamed4/Data_Structure-Algorithms/blob/master/Queue/Implement_Queue_From_Scratch/Queue_With_Circular_Array/include/Queue.hpp): Implementation of a generic Queue (Circular Array) using a fixed size array.

+- [Queue (Linked List Base Implementation)](https://github.com/Muhamed4/Data_Structure-Algorithms/blob/master/Queue/Implement_Queue_From_Scratch/Queue_With_Circular_Array/include/Queue.hpp): Implementation of a generic Queue (Linked List Base Implementation) using pointers and dynamic allocation.

+    - Two Data Structure support the same functionality but different implementations.
+    - `implementation`:
+        - size() : return the number of elements in the queue.
+        - empty() : check if the queue is empty or not.
+        - full() : check if the queue is full or not.
+        - enqueue() : adds item at end of available storage.
+        - dequeue() : remove least recently added item from the queue.
+        - front() : return the first element from the queue.
+        - back() : return the last element from the queue.
 ## Solved Problems

 - [Problem 1](link/to/problem): Description of the problem and the solution implemented.